furkansezer/Furkan-Sezer/README.md

 <img src="base.JPG" alt="drawing" width="1000"/>
 <img src="welfare.jpg" alt="drawing" width="1000"/>

-### 1.2 Information Structure Preferences in Symmetric Submodular and Supermodular LQG Network Games
+### 1.2 Information Structure Preferences in Submodular and Supermodular LQG Network Games
-We show that optimal information structure in equilibrium is full information disclosure which is also preferred by agents ex-ante depending upon the number of agents and edge weights.
-We prove that risk-neutral central agent and peripheral agents of a star network always prefer full information disclosure ex-ante.
-Ex-post preferences obtained as Monte Carlo estimates indicate a risk-averse central agent can prefer no information disclosure under some conditions.
-However, ex-post preference estimates for peripheral agents imply that full information disclosure is still preferred by them even if they are risk-averse ex-ante.
-We discuss results via the supermodular game of Bertrand competition over networked markets where results indicate that the central agent has incentive to prefer no information disclosure under stiff competition.
+We consider linear-quadratic-Gaussian (LQG) network games in which agents have quadratic payoffs that depend on their individual and neighbors' actions, and an unknown payoff-relevant state.
+An information designer determines the fidelity of information revealed to the agents about the payoff state to maximize the social welfare.
+Prior results show that full information disclosure is optimal under certain assumptions on the payoffs, i.e., it is beneficial for the average individual.
+In this paper, we provide conditions based on the strength of the dependence of payoffs on neighbors' actions, i.e., competition, under which a rational agent is expected to benefit, i.e., receive higher payoffs, from full information disclosure.
+We find that all agents benefit from information disclosure for the star network structure when the game is symmetric and submodular or supermodular.
+We also identify that the central agent benefits more than a peripheral agent from full information disclosure unless the competition is strong and the number of peripheral agents is small enough.

 **Furkan Sezer**, Ceyhun Eksin, Information Structure Preferences in Symmetric Submodular and Supermodular LQG Network Games, 2022